cabo/ace-aif/draft-ietf-ace-aif.md

 CoAP, and, if complex formats such as URIs are used for `Toid` or `Tperm`, specifically {{Section 11.1 of -coap}}.
 Some wider issues are discussed in {{-seccons}}.

-The semantics of the authorization information defined in this document are that of an *allow-list*: everything is denied until it is explicitly allowed.

 When applying these formats, the referencing specification needs to be careful to: